Zeyad-Mustafa/silicon-fabrication-handbook/simulation-examples/matlab/README.md

 You can also open a script and press **Run** in the editor.

-Images are saved to a local `images/` directory (created automatically when needed).
+When you run a script locally, any saved figures are written to a local `images/` folder in the current working directory.
+The screenshots shown below live in the repository root at `images/` so they render on GitHub.

 ---